 - Expand Your Horizon: Do not be afraid of trying new things.
 Got a dream you want to pursue or a talent/skill that has been underused over the years?
 This is the time to develop it.
 If you’ve got a skill there will be someone willing to pay you for it.
 Creating multiple income streams will not only build your personal wealth, but serve you well as you get older.
 With today’s volatile job market, it’s helpful to have other sources of cash coming in.
 An easy way to increase your income is through a side hustle.
 Side-hustles are little micro-businesses that you can run when you’re not doing your day job.
 It could be something as simple as making arts and crafts or selling fashion products online.
 For more information on successfully running a side hustle, read our piece on side projects here

 - Your Health Matters: In your 20s, your body is young enough to tolerate some of the abuse you put it through – from unhealthy food to nights with only two hours of sleep.
 But that won’t last forever.
-The habits you develop in your 20s can affect you decades from now.
+The habits you develop in your 20s and 30s can affect you decades from now.
 It pays to start eating right, not necessarily following fads or diets, but eating a well-rounded balanced meal.
 Getting 6-8 hours of sleep is essential to helping you perform at the top of your game.
 Exercise is also essential, whether aerobic exercises like walking, or anaerobic exercises like weightlifting.
 It might take a lot of effort but your future self will thank you for it.

 - Take Responsibility Of Your Life: This is not the time to blame your parents or anyone for decisions made in the past.
 Take charge of your life.
 Paying your bills when they are due, living within your means, and avoiding reckless spending should be paramount at this stage.
 If you are still struggling and trying to build healthier habits, just try to do better each month.
 Take it one step at a time.
 Responsibility in one aspect of your life makes it easier for other areas, for instance, if you are not taking care of your money, then chances are you are suffering in other areas such as your relationships and/or career.

-Your 20s won’t last forever.
+The days of your youth won’t last forever.
 Make the most out of them.
 Make new friends and don’t forget the old ones.
 Make the world better than you met it.